danielaparker/jsoncons/doc/ref/jsonpointer/jsonpointer.md

 <table border="0">
   <tr>
     <td><a href="contains.md">contains</a></td>
-    <td>Returns <code>true</code> if the json document contains the given JSONPointer</td>
+    <td>Returns <code>true</code> if the json document contains the given JSON Pointer</td>
   </tr>
   <tr>
     <td><a href="get.md">get</a></td>
-    <td>Get a value from a JSON document using JSONPointer path notation.</td>
+    <td>Get a value from a JSON document using JSON Pointer path notation.</td>
   </tr>
   <tr>
     <td><a href="insert.md">insert</a></td>
-    <td>Inserts a value in a JSON document using JSONPointer path notation, if the path doesn't specify an object member that already has the same key.</td>
+    <td>Inserts a value in a JSON document using JSON Pointer path notation, if the path doesn't specify an object member that already has the same key.</td>
   </tr>
   <tr>
     <td><a href="insert_or_assign.md">insert_or_assign</a></td>
-    <td>Inserts a value in a JSON document using JSONPointer path notation, or if the path specifies an object member that already has the same key, assigns the new value to that member.</td>
+    <td>Inserts a value in a JSON document using JSON Pointer path notation, or if the path specifies an object member that already has the same key, assigns the new value to that member.</td>
   </tr>
   <tr>
     <td><a href="remove.md">remove</a></td>
-    <td>Removes a value from a JSON document using JSONPointer path notation.</td>
+    <td>Removes a value from a JSON document using JSON Pointer path notation.</td>
   </tr>
   <tr>
     <td><a href="replace.md">replace</a></td>
-    <td>Replaces a value in a JSON document using JSONPointer path notation.</td>
+    <td>Replaces a value in a JSON document using JSON Pointer path notation.</td>
   </tr>
   <tr>
     <td><a href="flatten.md">flatten</a></td>
-    <td>Flattens a json object or array into a single depth object of JSONPointer-value pairs.</td>
+    <td>Flattens a json object or array into a single depth object of JSON Pointer-value pairs.</td>
   </tr>
 </table>